What to Expect

 For patients who are receiving a defibrillator, the doctors will also test the device to make sure that it will work when needed.
 To do this, the doctor puts the patient's heart into the abnormal rhythm while closely monitoring them.
 The device detects the arrhythmia and restores the heart to its normal rhythm.

 Your child will receive antibiotics before and after the procedure.
 The cardiologist will recheck the device to make sure that it is working well, and then cover everything with a sterile dressing.

 During the procedure, having a pager with you means you can wait anywhere in the hospital that is comfortable for you.
 A nice place to wait is the Family Resource Center on level 7 in the River zone.

 Inserting a pacemaker or defibrillator takes about three hours.
 If the cardiologist only has to change the generator battery, the procedure may only take one to two hours.

 What happens after the procedure?

-After the procedure is completed, your child will wake up in the recovery room, where he will stay for an hour.
+After the procedure is completed, your child will wake up in the recovery room, where they will stay for about an hour.

-Nurses will monitor your child to make sure that she is awake enough to eat and drink.
+Nurses will monitor your child to make sure that they are awake enough to eat and drink.
 The doctor will check an X-ray to make sure that everything is in place.

 When can my child go home?

-If your child is getting a new pacemaker or defibrillator, he will spend the night and go home the next day.
-He will get antibiotics overnight, and pain medicine if he is uncomfortable.
+If your child is getting a new pacemaker or defibrillator, they will spend the night and go home the next day.
+Your child will get antibiotics overnight, and pain medicine if they are uncomfortable.
 The following morning the doctors will check another X-ray.